 For example, say you’ve gotten a 4% raise.
 In this scenario, you could increase your 401(K) contribution by 2%.

-If you’ve gotten a bonus or a gift, put immediately a percentage away towards your goals.
-Then, you can spend the rest guilt free.
+If you’ve got a bonus or a gift, but immediately a percentage away towards your goals.
+Then, you can spend the rest guilt-free.